Contents

 How to Purchase Bonds through Canadian Banks

 Buying bonds in Canada is actually pretty simple.
-You can either purchase them through a bond issuer, which would be a private brokerage, through financial institutions or through a licensed financial advisor.
+You can either purchase them through a bond issuer (a private brokerage), a financial institution, or a licensed financial advisor.
 The process itself depends on where you are purchasing them.
 Keep in mind that you can also purchase foreign bonds the same way, not just Canadian bonds.

 With any of these bond issuers listed below, you can also purchase bond funds, mutual funds and ETFs.